dinganthony/students-new-tab/README.md

-# students-new-tab
+# cityscapes
-A Chrome extension that creates a new tab page for students to organize their life and boost productivity.
+A new tab page that displays daily motivational and inspirational quotes on stunning city backdrops.